7Block Labs

 Emerging best practices (2025)

-• Use TonConnect inside Mini Apps for identifiable payers; reserve ton:// links for quick “guest checkout” or QR flows. (ton-connect.github.io)
+• When you're working with Mini Apps, make sure to use TonConnect for identifiable payers.
+Save ton:// links for quick “guest checkout” or for those QR code flows.
+More info here: (ton-connect.github.io).

-• For address UX, default to bounceable for contracts, non‑bounceable when funding new (uninitialized) accounts.
-Wallets already toggle bounce based on initialization. (docs.ton.org)
+• When it comes to address user experience, you should default to bounceable for contracts but go with non-bounceable when funding new (uninitialized) accounts.
+Wallets already switch bounce based on initialization, so it should be seamless.
+More details can be found here: (docs.ton.org).

-(expiry) to deep links to mitigate late replays of signed payloads. (beta-docs.ton.org)
+• Don't forget to add exp (expiry) to your deep links to help prevent any late replays of signed payloads.
+You can learn more about this here: (beta-docs.ton.org).

 How we engage (7Block Labs)

-• 2–3 week Discovery: monetization model (Stars vs TON/USDT), user flows, and contract map.
+• 2-3 week Discovery: We’ll focus on figuring out the monetization model (Stars vs TON/USDT), map out user flows, and create a contract map.

-• Scale: payments/risk review, incident‑ready telemetry, A/B growth loops with deep links and Main Mini App setup.
+• Scale: Here, we’ll tackle payments, conduct risk reviews, set up incident-ready telemetry, and implement A/B growth loops using deep links alongside the Main Mini App setup.

-Sources: TON Docs/Blog, Telegram Bot API, and reputable industry coverage linked inline. (docs.ton.org)
+Sources: TON Docs/Blog, Telegram Bot API, and some trusted industry coverage linked right here. (docs.ton.org)

 Like what you're reading?
 Let's build together.